Aspley suburb profile

 Aspley demographics

 Aspley, located in the northern suburbs of Brisbane, is a family-friendly area known for its suburban charm and convenient amenities.
-With a population of 12,871, Aspley offers a welcoming community atmosphere that appeals to families and retirees alike.
-The median age of 43 suggests a mature population, with many residents enjoying the balance of a peaceful lifestyle and easy access to the city.
+With a population of 12,871, Aspley offers a welcoming community atmosphere, making it an attractive choice for families and retirees alike.
+The median age of 43 suggests a mature population, with many residents enjoying the balance of a peaceful suburban lifestyle and easy access to the city.

 Aspley infrastructure, key developments and investment opportunities